trychlos/pwix-accounts-hub/README.md

         Please be conscious that some features of your application may want display an identifier for each user.
 It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!

+    - `informWrongEmail`

+        Whether to inform the user that the email address he/she has entered when asking for resetting a password is not known of our users database.

+        Rationale:

+            Meteor default is to return a `[403] Something went wrong.
+Please check your credentials.` error message.

+            Some security guys consider that returning such error would let a malicious user to check which email addresses are registered - or not - in the accounts database, so would lead to a potential confidentiality break and information leak.

+        This parameter let the application decide what to do:

+        - `AccountsHub.C.WrongEmail.OK`: say the user that the email has been sucessfully sent, even when this is not the case
+        - `AccountsHub.C.WrongEmail.ERROR`: say the user that something went wrong (Meteor standard behavior).

+        Defaults to `AccountsHub.C.WrongEmail.ERROR`.

+    - `onSignin`

+        A client-side function to be called when the managed account wants to log in.

+        Prototype of the function is `onSignin( userid<String>, credentials<Any> [, callback<Callback> ])`

+        Defaults to standard `Meteor.loginWithPassword()`.

     - `passwordLength`

         The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.